2022 NFL Draft: How to watch, first-round order, and when the Patriots are picking - The Boston Globe

 31. Cincinnati

 Here’s the complete order of the 2022 NFL Draft.
-This page will be updated throughout the draft with the selections.
+This page will be updated throughout the draft as the selections are made.

 Who are the top prospects?